raganwald/JQuery-Combinators/README.md

     $(...)
       .into(selectors) // returns a selector string

 Now your function works just like one of jQuery's built-in methods.
 You can do this with any function that takes a jQuery object as its parameter, even an anonymous function. `into` is especially useful with functions that transform one selection into another.
-This is equivalent to adding your own DOM traverses and filters to jQuery. jQuery's built-in traverses like `closest` or `siblings` are all general-purpose.
-But your specific web application will probably need its own domain-specific traverses and filters.
+This is equivalent to adding your own DOM traverses to jQuery. jQuery's built-in traverses like `closest` or `siblings` are all general-purpose.
+But your specific web application will probably need its own domain-specific traverses.

 In the game [Go][go], it is very common to want to find the intersections that are adjacent to some set of intersections on the board.
 The intersections are arranged in rows, so while `previous` and `next` an find adjacent intersections in the same row, you need something else to find the intersections above and below an intersection.
 Furthermore, Go's rules often require working with the intersections that are adjacent to a group of intersections on the board.